amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 In a microservices architecture, each service is responsible for a specific functionality, and multiple services work together to deliver the desired result.
 As the number of microservices grows, it becomes increasingly challenging to manage, maintain, and secure them.
 This is where an API Gateway comes into the picture.

-An API Gateway is a service that provides a single entry point to access multiple microservices.
+An **API Gateway** is a service that provides a single entry point to access multiple microservices.
 It acts as a reverse proxy, intercepting and forwarding client requests to the appropriate microservices.
 API Gateways provide various features, including authentication, SSL termination, load balancing, routing, and caching.

 Using an API Gateway offers several benefits.
 Firstly, it provides a simplified way for clients to access multiple microservices.
 Secondly, it provides a centralized location for handling common concerns, such as authentication and SSL termination, which reduces the complexity of individual services.
 Additionally, an API Gateway can handle cross-cutting concerns such as rate limiting, caching, and routing, which simplifies the development and deployment of microservices.

-One of the popular examples of an API Gateway is Netflix's Zuul.
+> *One of the popular examples* of an API Gateway is Netflix's Zuul.
 Zuul provides various features, including load balancing, rate limiting, and routing, among others.
 Another example is Kong, which is an open-source API Gateway that provides various features, including authentication, caching, and logging, among others.
 In summary, an API Gateway provides an effective way to manage microservices and handle cross-cutting concerns efficiently.

+---

+### Conclusion

+In this blog post, we have learned 25 golden rules of software system design that can help us create better, faster, and more reliable systems.
+These rules cover various aspects of design, such as requirements, architecture, modularity, scalability, security, testing, documentation, and maintenance.
+By following these rules, we can avoid common pitfalls and ensure that our systems meet the needs of our users and stakeholders.

+I hope you enjoyed reading this blog post and found it helpful for your own projects.
+Thank you for reading!

 ---